 - Fairly treat non-business family members: Having the details hammered out ahead of time ensures the family is taken care of and not put in a compromising position.

 - What would you do if you lost a key partner?
 Do you want to go into business with their spouse?
 Can you hire a replacement?
+How quickly can you find a replacement and at what cost?

-- If you died today, what would the consequences be to your business, business partners, employees, customers, debtors, creditors and most importantly, your family?
+- If you died today, what would the consequences be to your business, business partners, subsidiaries, employees, customers, debtors, creditors and most importantly, your family?

 - There may be no established market for the business and the estate may not be able to secure the fair market price of the business.